I help people reclaim the freedom to move well again to stay active doing the things you enjoy doing.

 Pay Attention to Daily Thoughts, Choices and Actions

 A pivotal quote changed my course of direction in 2013: “Build your own dream or someone will hire you to build theirs.”
-It is important for me to do what I love with people whom I trust.
+It is important for me to do what I love with people whom I am in alignment with.
 When the fun stops or if I am no longer evolving, I pay attention and make a move – as challenging as life transitions are, they are also highly rewarding.
 School of Happiness was born and our community is growing.

 Learn with Laura